mangel119/sma-2023-documentation/README.md

 # SMA_2023_01
-The course project of the 2023_01 period
+The documentation for the course project of the 2023_01 period